 By adding flowers to your bathwater and taking a nice long soak, the anti-inflammatory components of lavender can help in reducing inflammation.
 The anti-inflammatory and antioxidant properties of lavender are well-documented and quite potent.
 It's one of the most trusted applications of this flower.

-An easy, mobile way to take care of your skin is to use a spray bottle filled with lavender hydrosol.
-When your skin is feeling dry or irritated, simply spray some of the essential oil infused water on the area and enjoy the quick relief that it provides.
-This can also work for chronic conditions, like psoriasis, eczema, and acne.
+An easy, mobile way to take care of your skin is to use lavender hydrosol mist.
+When your skin is feeling dry or irritated, simply spray on some of the essential oil infused water and enjoy the quick relief that it provides.

-Although many people trust lavender for relaxation and aromatherapeutic applications, its effect on infection is impressive, to say the least.
+Although many people trust lavender for its relaxation and aromatherapeutic applications, its effect on infection is also impressive.
 Many people apply crushed leaves on wounds and injuries to not only promote quick healing but also to prevent infection.

 Ease Digestive Issues

 The polyphenols found in lavender have a wide range of effects on the body.
-It can prevent the development of harmful bacteria and accumulation of gas in the gut.
-This will ease stomach discomfort, reduce bloating, and eliminate cramping.
+It can prevent the development of harmful bacteria and accumulation of gas in the gut which can ease stomach discomfort, reduce bloating, and eliminate cramping.
 Chewing on lavender leaves or drinking its tea can be effective as well.

 Word of Caution: Although, not commonly considered an allergenic substance, if you are susceptible to allergens in the mint family, you could experience negative side effects from lavender as well.
-These are usually mild in nature and include constipation, headache, and increased appetite, while the topical application can cause irritation and redness.
+These are usually mild in nature but always test first in a small dosage if ingesting or skin patch if using topically.

 Essential oils have become hugely popular in recent decades, although they have been in use for thousands of years in traditional medicine practices.
 These concentrated extracts from various plants, flowers and herbs have potent active compounds, giving them a wide range of uses from home and self-care products to cosmetic and medicinal applications.